wateroverdose/fasterLED/README.md

 # fasterLED
 quickly generate code for the FastLED Arduino library

-even though the code generation is working, some features such as saving settings to cookies and json. app tested on firefox nightly and chromium.
+even though the code generation is working, some features such as saving settings to cookies (i got JSON working :3). app tested on firefox nightly and chromium.

 this tool is still in development.